DraTeots/gtraid/README.md

 paint should do it...
 I think)

 **hits_window**
-Coordinates from your original screenshot.
+Coordinates of a window with hits from your original screenshot.
 Should be this rectangle:

-(!) black outer borders are important to recognize hits boxes
+**(!)** black outer borders are important to recognize hits boxes

 ![hits window](test_images/hits_crop.jpg)